developers-against-repressions/case-212/README.en.md

 Those events once again show the diversity of people affected by the political repressions: in 2019 in Russia, anyone can become a defendant in political affairs for anything and for nothing.
 You can learn more about the participants in the case on the [site dedicated to them](https://delo212.ru/arestanty).

-**Our only demand is to stop the political persecution of civilians, stop the fabricated criminal cases and release all those involved in the “mass riots**
+**Our only demand is to stop the political persecution of civilians, stop the fabricated criminal cases and release all those involved in the “mass riots“**

 1. Eugene Kovalenko
 2. Konstantin Kotov